Farigh/memcheck-cover/README.md

 # Memcheck cover

 Memcheck cover provides a bash helper for Valgrind Memcheck analysis.\
-It also provides an HTML report generator formating Valgrind raw reports and highlighting important parts to help you interpret those results.\
+It also provides an HTML report generator formatting Valgrind raw reports and highlighting important parts to help you interpret those results.\
 It can easily be used in you CI environment to automatically generate reports.

+A demonstration being better than any words, you can find a [generated HTML report example here](https://david-garcin.github.io/demos/memcheck-cover/index.html).

 ### The Valgrind's Memcheck tool runner